Cellular $E_k$-algebras: Introduction

 One can not compute the absolute homology of $\gR$ using $\gA$, but one can compute relative homology of various ordinary and higher stabilization maps with it.
 These computations are done using skeletal and cell attachment spectral sequences, which we develop in Section \ref{sec:homology+ss}, and their interaction with the homology operations particular to $E_k$-algebras, which we explain in Section \ref{sec:Cohen}.
 Alternatively, one can use a comparison result proven in Section \ref{sec:comparing-algebra-and-module cells}: given a map $f \colon \gR \to \gS$ of $E_k$-algebras, this compares how to obtain $\gS$ from $\gR$ by attaching $E_k$-algebras cells, with the way to obtain it by attaching $\gR$-module cells.

 To make the application of this general theory as straightforward as possible, in Section \ref{sec:algebras-from-groupoids} we describe a general framework producing $E_k$-algebras from (perhaps braided or symmetric) monoidal groupoids.
-When their corresponding $E_1$-splitting complexes satisfy a standard connectivity result (a property related to Koszulity of the $E_1$-algebra $\underline{*}$, cf.~Section \ref{sec:koszul}), we give a generic homological stability results with both constant and local coefficients in Sections \ref{sec:homological-stability-applications} and \ref{sec:local-coefficients}.
-These are a ``multiplicative" analogue to the ``additive" generic homological stability theorems of \cite{RWW}.
+When their corresponding $E_1$-splitting complexes satisfy a standard connectivity result (a property related to Koszulity of the $E_1$-algebra $\underline{*}$, cf.~Section \ref{sec:koszul}), we give generic homological stability results with both constant and local coefficients in Sections \ref{sec:homological-stability-applications} and \ref{sec:local-coefficients}.
+These are ``multiplicative" analogues to the ``additive" generic homological stability theorems of \cite{RWW}.

 This is only a basic outline of the strategy used in the sequels to prove homological stability, secondary homological stability, and non-stability results, and the specifics of implementing it depend on the groups studied.
-For example, to obtain secondary stability for mapping class groups in \cite{e2cellsII} requires a study of the unstable homology of mapping class groups, and for general linear groups it requires new results about coinvariants of Steinberg modules.
-In this paper, however, we shall give one example that does not require any additional work: improved stability results for general linear groups over certain Dedekind domains (including $\bZ$) and finite fields, see Sections \ref{sec:outlook}, \ref{sec:FiniteFields} and \ref{sec:FiniteFieldsTwisted}.
+For example, to obtain secondary stability for mapping class groups in \cite{e2cellsII} requires a study of the unstable homology of mapping class groups, and for general linear groups as in \cite{e2cellsIII,e2cellsIV} it requires new results about coinvariants of Steinberg modules.
+In this paper, however, we shall give examples that do not require any additional work: improved stability results for general linear groups over certain Dedekind domains (including $\bZ$) and finite fields, see Sections \ref{sec:outlook}, \ref{sec:FiniteFields} and \ref{sec:FiniteFieldsTwisted}.